jacobdv/pantheon-of-eternity/README.md

 * Our initial plan it to use an iterative process to cycle through the stock text files and compile them into a single data frame.
 * We will then iterate through the data frame again to calculate a moving average closing price for a previous period.
-* That initial large data frame will be used to train the model using closing price and volume differences from the moving average values as features.
+* That initial large data frame will be used to train the model using closing price and volume differences from the moving average values as features for the model.
 * Then we're hoping to produce a "front-end" component that will allow a user to enter a particular stock and return the optimal moving average values to focus on.